varletjs/varlet/packages/varlet-ui/src/picker/docs/en-US.md

 Two calling methods, function and component, are provided.
 It also supports cascade mode and can handle multi-level linkage.

-### Notice

-In order to make the API more friendly, this component was refactored in `2.17.0`, but break changes were introduced.
-For the old version documentation, please [check here](https://github.com/varletjs/varlet/blob/v2.16.7/packages/varlet-ui/src/picker/docs/en-US.md).

 ## Function call

 ### Single Column Picker